-receptor gene specific to PUFA chemoreception, was not significant.
-An 18% increase in KCNA2 was observed in the LF diet group, which was in the hypothesised direction, and no change in KCNA2 in the HF diet group was likely due to the relatively minor increase in fat intake over 8 weeks.
-There was a statistical trend for a negative association between Δ KCNA2 and Δ polyunsaturated fat intake (P = 0.056), which indicates some effect of polyunsaturated fat intake on KCNA2.
-Therefore, it could be suggested that KCNA2 might be involved in the regulation of PUFA intake, where an individual who is not meeting the PUFA intake requirement might express greater KCNA2 levels on TBC to promote greater subsequent PUFA intake.
+While the dietary intervention was not designed to control for polyunsaturated fat intake as participants were able to choose to consume any food sources of fat, intake of polyunsaturated fat increased on the LF diet and decreased on the HF diet.
+Despite this, timediet interaction for KCNA2, which is the receptor gene specific to polyunsaturated fatty acid (PUFA) chemoreception, was not significant.
+There was an 18 % increase in KCNA2 observed in the LF diet group which was in the hypothesised direction, and essentially no change to KCNA2 in the HF diet group likely due to the relatively minor increase in fat intake over the 8 weeks.
+There was a statistical trend for a negative association between Δ KCNA2 and Δ polyunsaturated fat intake (P = 0.056), which indicates there may be some effect of polyunsaturated fat intake on KCNA2.
+Therefore, it could be suggested that KCNA2 might be involved in the regulation of PUFA intake, where an individual who is not meeting their PUFA intake requirement might express greater KCNA2 levels on TBCs to promote greater subsequent PUFA intake.
 However, a dietary intervention that is well-controlled for PUFA intake is necessary to confirm this.

-Another interesting outcome of the present study was that there was no effect of the diet on FFAR2, despite there being strong evidence for an association between FFAR2 and fat intake, particularly saturated fat, in the baseline data of the present study(13).
-The previous finding was unexpected as FFAR2 is mainly responsible for SCFA chemoreception(14).
-Instead FFAR2 might not be regulated by fat intake but rather by total energy, as high saturated fat intake (g and %) is highly correlated with increased energy and reduced dietary fibre intake in this sample (unreported).
-Further to this, changes in FFAR2 was associated with changes to dietary fibre intake which is likely due to incidental changes to fibre intake as an artifact of the diets.
-This result is noteworthy, as dietary fibre intake leads to production of SCFA by biota in the GIT(31).
-Since regulation of receptors is presumably analogous throughout the alimentary canal(8), it is possible that increased exposure to SCFA in the GIT may cause increased FFAR2 in TBC.
-Similarly, although no time-diet interaction was found for GPR84 expression, an association was found between GPR84 and energy from dietary fibre (%).
-As GPR84 is mainly involved in the chemoreception of SCFA, this too may be due to increased exposure to SCFA in the GIT.
+Another interesting outcome of this study was that there was no effect of the diet on FFAR2, despite there being strong evidence for an association between FFAR2 and fat intake, particularly saturated fat, in the baseline data of this study (13).
+The previous finding was unexpected as FFAR2 is mainly responsible for short-chain fatty acid (SCFA) chemoreception (14).
+Instead, FFAR2 might not be regulated by fat intake but rather by total energy, as high saturated fat intake (g and %) is highly correlated with increased energy and reduced dietary fibre intake in this sample (unreported).
+Further to this, changes in FFAR2 was associated with changes to dietary fibre intake which is likely due to incidental changes to fibre intake as an artefact of the diets.
+This result is noteworthy, as dietary fibre intake leads to production of SCFA by biota in the gastrointestinal tract (GIT) (31).
+Since regulation of receptors is presumably analogous throughout the alimentary canal (8), it is possible that increased exposure to SCFA in the GIT may cause increased FFAR2 in TBCs.
+Similarly, while there was no time-diet interaction for GPR84 expression, there was an association between GPR84 and energy from dietary fibre (%).
+As GPR84 is mainly involved in the chemoreception of SCFA, we suspect this also due to increased exposure of SCFA in the GIT.